Inductive Vs Deductive Approach in Research

 |You need to apply the inductive approach when there is no hypothesis that is present related to the topic on which you are performing research.||Deductive reasoning is applicable in a situation when the theory related to the topic of investigation exists.|

 |The process of applying the inductive research approach includes 3 different steps these are:|

 2. Analysis of facts

 3. Development of theory

 |The 3 steps which need to follow for applying the deductive approach to your research are :|

 |The main advantage of the inductive research approach is that it enables the researcher to explore new aspects of the study.|

-Other key advantages of the inductive approach to research are that it provides researchers ease in the generalization of research findings.
+Another key advantages of the inductive research approach are that it provides researchers ease in the generalization of research findings.